i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Fairy Type
     - Physical/Special/Status Category Split.
     - New moves and abilities up to Sword/Shield.
-        - Will include most moves up to ORAS, including certain Gen 7+ moves used in BDSP.
+        - Will include most moves up to XY/ORAS, including certain Gen 7+ moves used in BDSP.
     - Updates Hoenn's Regional Dex to match ORAS' with various changes.
-    - Updates National Dex incorporating all the new species.
+    - Updates National Dex incorporating all Generation 4 species.
     - Base stats have been updated.
         - Rotom's normal form has modified base stats.
     - New evolution methods.
     - Hidden Abilities.
     - Items from newer generations.
     - TMs are reusable.
-    - A new key item called Meteorite can be used to change Deoxys' forme.

-### New Features (COMPLETED)
+### New Features

     - The unused ability Cacophony has been re-added as an alternative to Punk Rocker.
         - Pokemon with Cacophony do 1.5x damage with sound-based moves.